-Kathranne Knight was born in Iowa in 1967.
-She received an MFA from The Yale University School of Art and a BA from The University of Texas at Austin.
-She has been artist in residence at Donald Judd’s Chinati Foundation and the Connemara Conservancy Foundation, Dallas, Texas.
-Her work has been shown in The Danforth Museum of Art, Mass MoCA, and The Des Moines Art Center, and in exhibitions at Carroll and Sons Gallery, (Boston, MA), Geoffrey Young Gallery, (Gt.
+Kathranne Knight holds an MFA from The Yale University School of Art.
+Her drawings speak in the packed way of a symbol, often stripped down and elemental, but ricocheting with associations and metaphoric possibilities.
+Impermanence, multiplication, and issues of representation are plumbed through materials as various as fly paper, silver, tears, and graphite; while the action and materiality of drawing are stretched, performed, and reconfigured.
+Knight has been artist in residence at Donald Judd’s Chinati Foundation and the Connemara Conservancy Foundation, Dallas, Texas.
+Her work has been shown in The Danforth Museum of Art, Mass MoCA, The Des Moines Art Center, Carroll and Sons Gallery, (Boston, MA), Geoffrey Young Gallery, (Gt.
 Barrington, MA) Muriel Guepin Gallery, (New York, NY) and many others.
-Knight received the Iowa Artist Fellowship in 2014.
+Knight was an Iowa Artist Fellow in 2014, awarded an Iowa Artist Grant in 2015, and is co-publisher of the art+poetry press, Correspondence Publishing.

 2015- The End of the Line.
 There is a heightened sense of meaning, an intense awareness of things in the world during grief.
 It throttles signification into high gear and no material or event is just material or event, but a major forecast and token of how things are either fully connected or not at all.
 It is a broad net.
 Sticky, amber flypaper rolled into links that become part of a chain; tracings of a smooth, arched river stone; paper rising up to hold aloft and then absorb a tear, all become metaphor or simile or prophecy.